opendp/opendp/docs/source/developer/code-structure.rst

 #.
 Your proof should include pseudocode.
    This pseudocode is necessary for the vetting process:
-   We will need to check that the rust and pseudocode are isomorphic.
+   We will need to check that the Rust and pseudocode are isomorphic.
 #.
 The proof documents should be located in the same folder as your constructor function.
    At the moment there are many proofs undergoing review `in an adjacent repository <https://github.com/opendp/whitepapers/pulls>`_.
    We will be moving these proof files to be adjacent to the code in the near future,